← Back to projects

 Separated Retrieval Query and LLM Prompt

-The text sent to OpenSearch for vector/keyword matching is a tight semantic query optimized for retrieval precision (e.g., 'IRP section: roles and responsibilities.
-Find values for SIEM, infrastructure scanner').
-The text sent to the LLM is the full task instruction optimized for generation quality.
-Without this separation, boilerplate instructions would dilute the embedding vector and degrade retrieval results.
+The text going to OpenSearch for vector or keyword matching is a tight semantic query, optimized for retrieval precision (something like "IRP section: roles and responsibilities.
+Find values for SIEM, infrastructure scanner").
+The text going to the LLM is the full task instruction, optimized for generation quality.
+Without that separation, boilerplate instructions dilute the embedding vector and make retrieval worse.

 23